+The global power generation market is anticipated to grow significantly over the forecast period.
 Power generation is carried out by the means of conventional/non-renewable and renewable sources of energy.
 While fossil fuels dominated global energy generation capacity, alternative power sources have been witnessing growing adoption over the past few years.
 Increasing demand for electricity has fueled power generation activities.
-Conventional power sources comprise fossil fuels and nuclear power, while renewable sources of energy include traditional biomass, hydropower, biofuels, solar, wind and geothermal among others.
+Conventional power sources comprise fossil fuels and nuclear power, while renewable sources of energy include traditional biomass, hydropower, biofuels, the solar, wind, and geothermal among others.

-Hydropower dominated renewable energy generation capacity in 2012, and accounted for majority of the market share.
-The U.S., China, Brazil, Russia and Canada dominated overall hydro capacity.
-Resource discovery to commercial development of geothermal power projects is a time intensive process.
+Hydropower dominated renewable energy generation capacity in 2012 and accounted for the majority of the market share.
+The U.S., China, Brazil, Russia, and Canada dominated overall hydro capacity.
+Resource discovery to the commercial development of geothermal power projects is a time-intensive process.
 As a result, companies operating in this sector fund the work required for this process, which is a difficult task due to tight capital and policy uncertainties in some countries.

 This research report analyzes various factors which have been driving and inhibiting the global power generation market in the past.
-In addition, the report analyzes the impact of each driver and restraint on the market growth, which forms the base for market forecast.
+Besides, the report analyzes the impact of each driver and restraint on the market growth, which forms the base for the market forecast.
 The report also showcases the opportunities available in the market which may act as future drivers for the market.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.
 Contact us now

 "The quality of research they have done for us has been excellent."